fawkesley/paul.fawkesley.com/_posts/2017-12-15-2017-sabbatical-week-3.markdown

 I spent the first part of the week building this, and a new web service for handling unsubscribes (necessary for signing the emails).

-I'm now in a _much_ better place for building new parts of the service, which I also started to test on people - more below.
+I'm now in a _much_ better place for building new features for Expirybot, which I also started to test on people - more below.
 I spent a few hours on Friday [writing up how I sign the emails](https://www.paulfurley.com/signing-automated-expirybot-emails-with-gpg/).

 ## Wrote a scraper for auction data, then went to the auction